An in-depth report on the causes, diagnosis, treatment, and prevention of prostate cancer.

 Description of the Prostate Gland

 The prostate is a walnut-shaped gland located below the bladder and in front of the rectum.
-It wraps around the urethra (the tube that carries urine through the penis).
+It wraps around the urethra (the tube that carries urine from the bladder and through the penis).
 The central area of the prostate that wraps around the urethra is called the transition zone.
 The entire prostate gland is surrounded by a dense, fibrous capsule.

 Functions of the Prostate Gland